-Develop scenarios for the use in educational programs for different specialties and medical professionals
+Develop scenarios for use in educational programs for different specialties and medical professionals

-Develop the skills to operate the high-fidelity mannequins and procedural task-trainers.
+Develop the skills to operate high-fidelity mannequins and procedural task trainers.

 Serve as a learning ally in mannequin scenarios

-Apply validated debriefing methods for assessment of learners.
+Apply validated debriefing methods for the assessment of learners.

-Design instructional programs for teaching procedural skills by creating and updating procedural skills checklists and serving as instructors in a variety of skills programs.
+Design instructional programs for teaching procedural skills by creating and updating procedural skills checklists and serving as instructors in various skills programs.

 Create other instructional materials (e.g. videos) for SBE programs.

 Incorporate the ACGME Milestones into the educational initiatives offered.